qcif-training/2023-10-11-ttt-online-AEST/index.md

   install the Zoom app or browser extension.
 You will receive the Zoom connection link in the pre-workshop information email.
   </p>
   <p id="venue">
-  The in-person component will take place at CSIRO in in the Brisbane EcoSciences precinct.
+  The in-person component will take place at CSIRO in in the Brisbane EcoSciences precinct:
   {{page.address}}.
   {% if page.latitude and page.longitude %}
   Get directions with